pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1458-59-60 Finish to Read Head-First Design Patterns Book

+On the weekend I finished reading the Head-First Design Patterns.
+It took me three months to complete it.
+During my journey, I learned a lot about design patterns and Java.
+I really love the Head-First books because they offer a lot of examples, and you can read the book in an interactive way.
+I learned some new things about Java and Design Patterns, and also gained more knowledge in Software Design principles like SOLID principles.

 #### Day 1457 Learning More About Design Patterns

 Today I had been learning more about design patterns.
 The last of the Head-First Design Patterns book talks about what is a pattern, what is a pattern catalog, etc.
 I am learning general concepts about Design Patterns.
 Also, I started a new book lecture, this time I choose the Clean Agile book, I am always trying to read two books at the same time, one book related a code (read the book sitting in front of my laptop) and other book that I can read in any place like the commute to my work.

 #### Day 1456 Finish MVC Pattern Study